tahajadid/SpicyAnimation/README.md

 ## Setup

+> Step 1.
 Add it in your root build.gradle at the end of repositories:

 ```groovy
 allprojects {